starsheriff/train-os/10-interrupts/README.md

 lidt [idt.idtr]
 ```

+If we enable intterupts now with `sti` it should work, but we get reboots.
+So something
+is not right.
+If we disable interrupts with `cli` right after, we can boot again.
+This
+is because we haven't set the IDT entries properly yet.

 Now, that we have set the IDTR, the CPU knows where to look for the interrupt descriptors.
 The memory we have reserved for the IDT is still empty though.
 That's what I will do next,
 figure out how these entries have to look like.